 Research isn’t what genealogy is all about.
 It’s about understanding your roots.
 Knowing where you came from is part of your story.
 What makes you uniquely you.

-Sometimes, though, we don’t like the facts we find.
+Sometimes, we won’t like the facts we find.
 (See Facing Ancestors’ Pasts & Not Liking What We See) We’re tempted to ignore them, make light of them, or re-frame them.
 The problem is, none of that breeds understanding.

 I recently attended a lecture on telling ancestors’ stories.
 I found myself stopped short when I heard the speaker say, “We must be proud of our roots.”
 Although he was trying to make the point that ancestors’ stories can invoke family pride, he lost me.
 My brain was screaming, “Oh, no, we don’t.”
 If I limited my ancestors’ stories to those I could be proud of, I’d leave a bunch of folks out.